ROT101/learn_something/linux basics/file_and_searching/1_file_and_searching.md

-## echo - Output text to the screen
+## echo
-    - print text to the screen
+    : print text to the screen

 ## cat - Concatenate
-    - prints the content of files
+    : prints the content of files

-## grep - ...
+## grep
-    - grabs/Searches for patterns in files
+    : grabs/Searches for patterns in files

 ## nano - text editor
-    - a text editor that runs in bash
+    : a text editor that runs in bash

 ## bash - born again shell
-    - scripting language that runs in the linux terminal
+    : scripting language that runs in the linux terminal